 The outcome of our member's educational investment will ultimately provide the New Zealand public with the confidence that the buildings they purchase and occupy are fit for purpose.

-Our Training Academy courses allow members to fill knowledge gaps required as they work to achieve the Diploma, or general up skill of technical capability.
+Our Training Academy courses allow members to fill knowledge gaps and refresh on previously gained skills and technical capability.